ethereum-optimism/specs/specs/protocol/holocene/exec-engine.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Timestamp Activation

+Holocene, like other network upgrades, is activated at a timestamp.
+Changes to the L2 Block execution rules are applied when the `L2 Timestamp >= activation time`.
+Changes to the execution engine are applied when it is considering data from a L1 Block whose timestamp is greater than or equal to the activation timestamp.

 ## `L2ToL1MessagePasser` Storage Root in Header

-After the Holocene hardfork's activation, the L2 block header's `withdrawalsRoot` field will consist of the 32-byte [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root _after_ the block has been executed, and _after_ the insertions and deletions have been applied to the trie.
+After Holocene's activation, the L2 block header's `withdrawalsRoot` field will consist of the 32-byte [`L2ToL1MessagePasser`][l2-to-l1-mp] account storage root _after_ the block has been executed, and _after_ the insertions and deletions have been applied to the trie.
 In other words, the storage root should be the same root that is returned by `eth_getProof` at the given block number.

-### Timestamp Activation

-Holocene, like other network upgrades, is activated at a timestamp.
-Changes to the L2 Block execution rules are applied when the `L2 Timestamp >= activation time`.
-Changes to the L2 block header are applied when it is considering data from a L1 Block whose timestamp is greater than or equal to the activation timestamp.

 ### Header Validity Rules